 GI rating for some common carbohydrates

-While GI is a very useful concept, it cannot be taken as the sole predictor of the effects of eating a particular type of carbohydrate.
-That is because blood glucose response is also determined by the amount of food eaten.
-A more reliable rating system is the 'glycaemic load' (GL), which takes account of both the quality (GI value) of a given carbohydrate and the amount consumed, so more accurately predicting its effects on blood sugar.
+While GI is a very beneficial concept, it cannot be taken as the sole predictor of the effects of eating a particular type of carbohydrate.
+That is because blood glucose response is also determined by the amount of food consumed.
+A more reliable rating system is the 'glycaemic load' (GL), which takes account of both the quality (the GI value) of a given carbohydrate and the amount consumed, so more accurately predicting its effects on blood sugar.

 The glycaemic load, in units, of a portion of carbohydrate is expressed as: